aguaviva/SEMap/README.md

 This repo includes:

 1) A simple bot that will ask you Socratic questions on your belief [Live Demo](http://semap.duckdns.org/BeliefExplorer.html)
-2) A conversation editor, that shows the conversation as a graph.
+2) A conversation editor, to help the bot ask new/better questions.
+It shows the conversation as a graph.
+Needs a big monitor!
 [Live Demo](http://semap.duckdns.org/)

 ## The bot